SQream/sqream_docs/installation_guides/recommended_pre-installation_configurations.rst

 3. To apply the limit changes, log out and log back in.

-Creating the Core Dumps Directory
+Creating the Core Dump Directory
 -----------------------------------

 Because the core dump file may be the size of total RAM on the server, verify that you have sufficient disk space.
 In the example above, the core dump is configured to the ``/tmp/core_dumps`` directory.
 If necessary, replace path according to your own environment and disk space.